 Types of keyboard technologies

 The Windows Club has already covered some good keyboards from Microsoft.
 We will be looking at them in a while.
 Before that, let us take a look at the different types of keyboard technologies.
 When I say keyboard technology, I speak of the mechanism that is used to send signals to the computer that a key was pressed or, a combination of keys were pressed.
-The work of translating key presses into digital information (key press, code of key, hold time, repeat instances, etc. ) are done by the device drivers of the keyboard.
+The work of translating key presses into digital information (key press, code of key, hold time, repeat instances, etc.) is done by the device drivers of the keyboard.
 You need not worry about drivers of keyboards as Windows OS has them built in for most of the keyboards.
-Rarely, you may have to install keyboard drivers separately – i the case of special, extended keyboards.
+Rarely, you may have to install keyboard drivers separately – in the case of special, extended keyboards.

 Scissor Switch Keyboards